 - General volunteering: if you’re not sure what you want to do, get in touch with us and we’ll figure something out together.

-The job: Water and weed the garden 2–3 times a week, for a one-week period at your convenience.
+The job: Water and weed the garden 3-4 times a week, at your convenience for a one-week period at.
 It should take between 1.5 to 2 hours in the garden each week, broken up over different days.

 Tending the garden is a great activity to do with kids, or if you seek the peacefulness of a garden.
 It provides a very concrete way to experience the growing of food and sharing the harvest with others in need while enjoying the peaceful setting of Rock Meadow.